paulsp94/GSOC2019/README.md

 ## Style Transfer

 I also worked on the [neural style transfer](https://arxiv.org/pdf/1508.06576.pdf) using the VGG19 model I converted before.
-The whole concept is implemented, from the image loading and writing, to the style extraction, including gram feature transformation, and content extraction.
-Also the style-, content-, and total-variation-loss are working.
+The whole concept is implemented, from the image loading and writing to the style extraction, including gram feature transformation, and content extraction.
+Also, the style-, content-, and total-variation-loss are working.
 The VGG19 also needed to be restructured to fit the necessary conditions.
-I cut of the preditions layer at the end and defined multiple convolutional layers as outputs for the style and one convolutional layer as output for the content.
+I cut off the prediction layer at the end and defined multiple convolutional layers as outputs for the style and one convolutional layer as output for the content.

 GitHub: [https://github.com/paulsp94/tfjs_style_transfer](https://github.com/paulsp94/tfjs_style_transfer)